Secret Scanning: The Definitive Guide

 Secrets are the credentials that allow applications to communicate securely with other systems, services, and users.
 Here are just a few examples:

-- Tokens and session IDs
+• Tokens and session IDs

-In the context of software development, secrets are often stored in configuration files, environment variables, or even hard-coded directly into the source code.
+In software development, secrets are often stored in configuration files, environment variables, or even hard-coded directly into the source code.
 But secrets can also be accidentally stored in ticketing systems, documentation platforms, and messaging tools like Jira, Confluence, and Slack.
 Especially in fast-paced development environments, it’s common for developers to copy and paste credentials into internal communications or issue trackers without realizing the risk.

 If not properly stored and managed, these secrets can be exposed and, as we’ve seen in the case of Uber’s breach, the consequences can be catastrophic.